-A group of insurance contract is recognized from the earliest of:
+A group of insurance contracts is recognized from the earliest of:

-- The beginning of the coverage period of the group, - The date when the first payment from a policyholder. - Or if a group of contracts is or becomes loss-making, the loss will be recognised immediately.
+- The beginning of the coverage period of the group, - The date when the first payment from a policyholder. - Or if a group of contracts is or becomes loss-making, the loss will be recognized immediately.

-The onerous test is performed at a granular level, ensuring that the group of contracts is homogenous and that profit-making contracts are not subsidising loss-making contracts.
-For profit-making contracts, the earnings are based on accrued services.
+The onerous test is performed at a granular level, ensuring that the group of contracts is homogenous and that profit-making contracts are not subsidizing loss-making contracts.
+For profitmaking contracts, the earnings are based on the services accrued.
 Liabilities for insurance contracts consist of liability for remaining coverage (LRC) and liability for incurred claims (LIC).
-LRC represents liabilities for remaining coverage, while LIC represents liabilities for claims that have already been incurred and other incurred insurance expenses.
+LRC represents liabilities for remaining coverage, while LIC represents liabilities for claims that have already been incurred and other insurance expenses incurred.